cbourke/ComputerScienceII/documents/faq.md

 # Eclipse & Java

-You may use any Integrated Development Environment you wish, but instructions and support for this course will be limited to the Eclipse IDE.
+You may use any Integrated Development Environment (IDE) you wish, but instructions and support for this course will be limited to the Eclipse IDE.
 If you choose to use a different IDE, you will need to make adjustments accordingly so that your code, artifacts, and submissions still work as expected.